The drug users’ museum

 Vision for the Harbour of Nyborg by Henrik Valeur.
-Commissioned by the Danish Arts Foundation.
+The Danish Arts Foundation (DK).

 The flatness of the sea lets your longings travel unhindered.

-Digital planning tool developed and designed by UiD/Henrik Valeur in collaboration with metascapes.dk.
-Commissioned by the Municipality of Roskilde.
+Digital planning tool developed by UiD/Henrik Valeur in collaboration with Metascapes.
+Design for the Municipality of Roskilde (DK).

 The planning-process is made public through a web-based 4D+ model.
 The model consist of a 3D model which is continuously updated (4D) with new proposals, and a discussion forum (+) enabling an ongoing dialogue between planners and users.

-Process management for the development of Trekroner Øst in Roskilde (Denmark) by UiD/Henrik Valeur and Dan Stubbergaard in collaboration with the Technical Administration, Roskilde.
-Commissioned by the Municipality of Roskilde.
+Process management for the development of Trekroner Øst (East) by UiD/Henrik Valeur and Dan Stubbergaard in collaboration with the Technical Administration, Roskilde.
+Planning for the Municipality of Roskilde (DK).

 Participating architects: COPENHAGENOFFICE, KOLLISION, NORD, PLOT and UiD.

 The planning process of Trekroner Øst differs from normal practice in the way that the landscape is being planned prior to the design of the buildings, with the intention that the landscape is to inspire and influence the subsequent building design.
 The initial project ideas were generated in a workshop, by groups of people representing a broad variety of interests.

 3krE [560K] pdf